Information for students

 Research internships

-Lab space permitting, we always have opportunities for motivated and ambitious students with an interest in the area of mammalian development, stem cell biology, (breast) cancer research or Wnt signaling.
+Lab space permitting, we always have opportunities for motivated and ambitious students with an interest in the area of mammalian development, stem cell biology, organoid technology, (breast) cancer research, or WNT and BMP/NODAL signaling.

 In short, you will learn how to plan, execute and interpret your own experiments, but also find out what it is like to work on exciting fundamental research questions as part of a team (spoiler alert: this mainly means that you need to become comfortable not knowing things, become adept in troubleshooting, and realize that there is no such thing as a final right answer).